softwaresaved/distance-consultancy/developer/WriteNumericalEngine.md

 * Rename the project
 * Go through the project properties
 * Compile the project with no compatibility
-* Copy the OCX to the \Compatibility directory
+* Copy the OCX to the \Compatibility folder
 * Compile again with project compatibility
 * Create a new License key for both the log and results pages and put these into %BASE%\Database Engine\DistIni.Setup.mdb
 * Test: